altocodenl/TODIS/readme.md

 party 0
 ```

-Note that `make cake` was not called!
+In the example above, `make cake` was not called!
 This is precisely why conditionals are essential: they allow us to *not* call a certain sequence.

-A second sequence can be passed to `if`, to be called if the condition is *not* met.
+A second sequence can be passed to `if` within the `else` key, to be called if the condition is *not* met.

 ```
 greeting @ if cond @ party